Memories of Murder: Themes

-The movie deals with extreme content: murder, rape, masturbation, and violence.
+The movie deals with extreme content: murder, rape, and violence.
 Moreover, Bong eschews the conventional Western detective genre movie by placing it in a Korean context, particularly that of the 1980s, a dark time symbolized by political oppression and cultural conservatism.
 In interviews, he has said that he has continually sought to deconstruct western cinema genres created during the second half of the 20th century by showing how they fail to account for specific lived Korean experiences.

 The Abyss

 Professor of Korean Studies and cultural critic David Tizzard has pointed to Bong's use of the abyss in his movies, seeing it evident in Memories of Murder (2003), Mother (2009), and Parasite (2019).
 He describes it as "a dark blackness that stands unapologetically in his films.
 A space devoid of light.
 Both psychological and physical.
 It is the train tunnel in Memories of Murder, the alley in Mother, and the basement in Parasite.
 That darkness is the host of that which we do not want to see.
 It is our shadow, as both individuals and a species."